klara-zaskalanova/english-for-designers/01-one-word/index.md

 # Always
-by Klára Záskalanová

-20 November 2023
+by Klára Záskalanová, 20 November 2023

 ![A couple in a heated argument.
 A guy talking down to a girl (arms folded) with a speech bubble between them saying “Always!”.](couple-arguing.png)